 Always stress that the fun in music comes from learning, growing, and trying new things.
 Make sure your children know they do not have to be perfect to have fun.

 Teaching children about the joys of music can be a wonderful and fun journey for parents and children alike.
 Musical activities can also be tied into other areas or learning, which exposes children to a diverse world of learning and knowledge.
-Learning music allows for connections between people, a greater sense of achievement, and personal growth.
+Learning music, such as piano lessons, allows for connections between people, a greater sense of achievement, and personal growth.
 Encouraging these activities can apply to children of all ages.

 By Jennifer Paterson for the Healthy Moms Magazine